 - a.
-The proposed project would not conflict with or impede any of the General Plan policies or specific actions related to alternative modes of transportation (Lancaster General Plan pgs.
-5-18 to 5-24.)
-Therefore, no impacts would occur. - In July 2020, the City of Lancaster adopted standards and thresholds for analyzing projects with respect to vehicle miles traveled (VMT).
+The proposed project does not conflict with or impede any of the General Plan policies or specific actions related to alternative modes of transportation.
+Additionally, the proposed project provides recreational facilities that would encourage alternative transportation.
+Therefore, no impacts would occur. - b.
+In July 2020, the City of Lancaster adopted standards and thresholds for analyzing projects with respect to vehicle miles traveled (VMT).
 A series of screening criteria were adopted and if a project meets one of these criteria, a VMT analysis is not required.
-These criteria are: 1) project site generates fewer than 110 trips per day; 2) locally serving retail commercial developments of 50,000 square feet or smaller; 3) project located in a low VMT area 15% below baseline; 4) transit proximity; 5) affordable housing; and 6) transportation facilities.

-The project site is located within a low VMT area; specifically, this area has a VMT which is at least 15% below the Antelope Valley Planning Area (AVPA) threshold.
-As such, a VMT analysis is not required and no impacts would occur.
+These criteria are: 1) project site generates fewer than 110 trips per day; 2) locally serving retail commercial developments of 50,000 square feet or smaller; 3) project located in a low VMT area 15% below baseline; 4) transit proximity; 5) affordable housing; and 6) transportation facilities. - The project site is located within a low VMT area; specifically, this area has a VMT which is at least 15% below the Antelope Valley Planning Area (AVPA) threshold.
+As such, a VMT analysis is not required and no impacts would occur. - c.
+Street improvements are required as part of the conditions of approval and would ensure that traffic flows smoothly in the vicinity of the project site.
+No hazardous conditions would be created by these improvements.
+Therefore, no impacts would occur. - d.
+The project site would have adequate emergency access from Avenue K. Therefore, no impacts would occur.